buixuanhieu1999/gamedamnhau/README.md

 # Purpose of existence
-This is an attempt to clone the famous Plants vs. Zombies© game originally made by PopCap Games.
+This is an attempt to clone the famous Street Fighter II© game originally made by Capcom Games.
 It serves as the final project for our OOP course in HCMIU-VN.

 Here is our [Report](https://docs.google.com/document/d/1-x6TO5RWkOiXCckvUn_YDDKC1qChkGwLeLGqAAbC7Rg/edit?tab=t.0)